Ajam of Bahrain: Demographics

-The Ajams or Iranians of Bahrain are the descendants of immigrants who immigrated to Bahrain in the 19th & 20th centuries (1801~2000 AD) from the southern provinces of Iran, including Fars province, Bushehr province, Hormozgan province, Bandar Abbas, Bander Langeh, Kohgiluyeh and Boyer Ahmad province, Khoramshahr, Sistan and Baluchistan, and Lorestan.
+The Ajams, or Iranians of Bahrain, are the descendants of Iranians who immigrated to Bahrain as early as the 6th century BCE.
+The term, however, generally refers to those who arrived between the 19th & 20th centuries (1801–2000 CE) from the southern provinces of Iran, including Fars province, Bushehr province, Hormozgan province, Bandar Abbas, Bander Langeh, Kohgiluyeh and Boyer Ahmad province, Khoramshahr, and Lorestan.